 - there are significant developments in the vocational rehabilitation process, impacting the expected outcome of the plan.

 For example, a minor modification can be made if a worker needs more time to complete a school assignment.
 However, getting a new plan is very unusual, and requires approval from the Director of Vocational Rehabilitation Services.

 What if a worker wants to pursue a vocational rehabilitation plan of their own?

 Sometimes, a worker will want to pursue a plan that is different from what the Vocational Rehabilitation Consultant recommends.
 For example, they may have an occupational goal that requires more training that the WorkSafeBC will cover, or they may wish to start their own business.

 In such cases, the worker can provide a detailed written plan outlining their return to work goal.
 If the Vocational Rehabilitation Consultant is persuaded that the worker’s “preferred” plan is feasible, they may agree to pay for the worker’s plan up to the cost of WorkSafeBC’s plan.
 In such cases, the worker is responsible for arranging funding for the balance of the cost of their preferred plan.

 There is some risk to pursuing a preferred plan.
 If it is unsuccessful, WorkSafeBC is unlikely to grant further vocational rehabilitation services or benefits.

 What if I disagree with a decision regarding vocational rehabilitation assistance?

 If you disagree with a WorkSafeBC decision, you have the right to request a review.
-You must file your request within ninety days of the decision.
+You must file your request within 90 days of the date of the decision.

 Decisions by WorkSafeBC’s Review Division on vocational rehabilitation issues are final and cannot be appealed to the Workers’ Compensation Appeal Tribunal.